ZulusK/couseWork_2/README.md

 * Students will be able to write a program with the help of visual elements and structural blocks, to run and get the result of its execution.

 ### Scope:
-An URL to DB mLab `mongodb://CodualWebApp:kG44fRUEEAh2GBFLAZJjcrF9@ds042527.mlab.com:42527/codual_db` The admin's login and password: `admin:admin`

-The user's login and password: `1:1`

 An URL of heroku app ``http://codual.herokuapp.com``

- Реализованные возможности:
-1. RESTFull server, at `{{host}}/api/v1`
-2. You can use api, with Postman, just import settings (file `api_test.json`)
-3. Login and authentication with JWT token, using webapp
-4. Creation of new publication, using webapp

-So, work in progress

 >## Build Setup